DFE-Digital/apply-service-standard-in-dfe/README.md

-# Apply the Service Standard in DfE
+# Apply the Service Standard in the Department for Education

 👉 You can find out more about setting up and managing content for this service on the [Tech Docs Template documentation](https://tdt-documentation.london.cloudapps.digital/) site.